 An Oversize Issue

-One of the most common causes of air conditioner short cycling is an air conditioner that is too big and powerful for the space it’s designed to cool.
+One of the most common causes of air conditioner short cycling is an air conditioner that is too big and powerful for space it’s designed to cool.
 This is occasionally a mistake made with good intentions -- bigger air conditioners cool down spaces faster, and since no one likes to wait for a hot room to cool down, bigger must be better, right?

 Wrong.
 Oversized units cool down homes so quickly that they can’t properly dehumidify the air.
 This leads to rooms feeling damp and clammy.
 It also causes greater fluctuations in temperature, creating spaces that alternately feel too hot or too cold.

 And all the while, the unit is cycling on and off rapidly, wearing down the motor and other components.